 Keep in mind that as long as one family member can be in the car for parking and make all the dining and merchandise discounts, it might make sense for one family member to have an annual pass while the others have either lesser passes or even just regular tickets.

-We’ll see this particularly below when we talk about the SoCal-only Imagine Key—which is the cheapest way to unlock dining and merchandise discounts for your family—and the Inspire Key—which gets higher discounts than the passes beneath it, along with free standard parking (which costs $35 per day).
+We’ll see this particularly below when we talk about the SoCal-only Imagine Key—which is the cheapest way to unlock dining and merchandise discounts for your family—and the Inspire Key—which gets higher discounts than the passes beneath it, along with free standard parking (which starts at $35 per day).

 Basically, every Disneyland annual pass decision comes down to four questions for you family: